Battle of Elsenborn Ridge

 In a fierce battle lasting ten days, the American and German lines were often confused.
 During the first three days, the battle raged in and around Rocherath-Krinkelt.
 Attacking Elsenborn Ridge itself, the Germans employed effective combined arms tactics and penetrated the American lines several times, but their attacks were not well coordinated and were frustrated by the rugged terrain and the built-up area.
 To push the Germans back, the U.S. Army called in indirect fire on their own positions, and at one point rushed clerks and headquarters personnel to reinforce their lines.
 The Americans had positioned considerable artillery behind Elsenborn Ridge and these artillery batteries repeatedly pounded the German advance.
 The Germans, although possessing superior armor and numbers, were held in check by the Americans' well-prepared defensive positions, new proximity fuses for artillery shells, and innovative tactics, which included coordinated time on target artillery strikes.

 The Sixth Panzer Army was unable to take its immediate objectives on the Meuse River.
 The stubborn American resistance forced Kampfgruppe Peiper to choose an alternative route well south of Monschau and Elsenborn Ridge.
 Peiper was able to advance about 46 km west to Stoumont before his column was stopped by the 2nd Infantry Division, 30th Infantry Division, and the 82nd Airborne.
 In the end he ran out of fuel and ammunition.
 On 24 December, Peiper abandoned his vehicles and retreated with the remaining 800 men.
 German wounded and American prisoners were also left behind.
 According to Peiper, 717 men returned to the German lines out of about 3,000 at the beginning of the operation.

-During the battle the Americans lost about 5,000 men killed, and many more wounded; exact German losses are not known, but they included significant amounts of armor.
+During the battle the Americans suffered approximately 5,000 casualties, and many more wounded; exact German losses are not known, but they included a significant amount of armored vehicles.
 While the Americans had considerable supplies and enough troops to replace their losses, German losses could not be replaced.